Beans & Greens Vegan Tacos

 A few spices, a few toppings, some corn tortillas, and voila.
 Dinner’s ready.

-I first heard about the concept of beans and greens tacos from Sherri when she posted a version over on Oh My Veggies.
+I first heard about the concept of beans and greens tacos from Sheri when she shared this recipe on her wonderful blog.
 How cute, I thought: The name rhymes!
 And they look darn good, too.
 But it wasn’t until earlier this year that I finally decided to try my hand at some.

 I started with this recipe from Martha Stewart’s site, opting for chard instead of kale or other greens.
 We don’t eat chard nearly enough, so these have been a great (and delicious!) excuse to work it in.